 1. Review your existing business relationships

-Whatever your status, it would be helpful to tell your clients and suppliers about the changes in order to help the supply chain get ready for 1 October 2019.
+Whatever your status, it would be helpful to tell your clients and suppliers about the changes in order to keep the supply chain moving.

-Contractors: You will need to tell subcontractors whether or not you are at the end of supply chains.
+Contractors: Tell subcontractors whether or not you are at the end of supply chains.
 This could be commercially sensitive but is essential in working out whether the reverse VAT charge applies.